 Your final answer in the decision between a collar or harness doesn’t have to be one or the other.
 Many professional trainers use both products depending on comfort and convenience.

-Assess your dog’s needs first and foremost to prioritize using the product that suits them best.
-Keep in mind that all dogs are different; one is not like the other.
-Choose the accessory that keeps your canine companion moving freely and happily.
+Assess your dog’s needs and keep in mind that all dogs are different; choose the accessory that keeps your canine companion moving freely and happily.

 Here at Rocky Mountain Dog, we believe in being wild, being different, and joining in the adventure of life.
-Our durable dog collars are perfect everyday accessories inspired by the great outdoors.
+Our durable dog collars are perfect everyday accessories inspired by the great outdoors and our all-terrain harness is the best adventure dog harness in the Rockies!
 Browse through our collection of all-weather collars to use on your next expedition today.
 Happy adventuring!